 KBase offers a powerful suite of expression analysis tools.
 Starting with short reads, you can use the tool suite to assemble, quantify long transcripts, and identify differentially expressed genes.
 You can also compare the expression data with the flux when studying metabolic models in KBase and identify pathways where expression and flux agree or conflict.

 KBase requires a reference genome to guide the analysis of short reads.

 The RNA-seq pipeline in KBase is modular and consists of three steps.
 You can pick any of the multiple Apps available for a given step depending on your preference or individual characteristics of the App.

-Transcriptome Assembly and Quantification: Run the Cufflinks or StringTie App on the read alignments from the previous step to generate and assemble full-length transcripts and quantify transcripts and genes as appropriate.
+Transcriptome Assembly and Quantification:Assemble aligned reads to generate full-length transcripts and quantify transcripts and genes as appropriate.
 You can view downloadable normalized full expression matrices in FPKM (fragments per kilobase of exon model per million mapped reads) and TPM (transcripts per million).

 Integration into Metabolic Models: Assimilate the expression data from RNA-seq into the metabolic models to compare reaction fluxes with gene expression and thus identify pathways where expression and flux agree or conflict.